joesingo/cms/readme.md

     * **template:** The template to use to render the page.
 This should be a filename relative to the templates directory.

-    * **base_config:** This option allows a page to inherit a config section from another page.
+    * **base_config:** A file to inherit the config section from.
 The entire config section from the parent page is loaded, and the rest of the config from the child page is merged in.
 For list and dictionary options, the options in the child page are appended to the list or dictionary.
 For string options the parent config is overwritten.
+This option should be a filename relative to the content directory.

     * **custom_elements:** This option is best explained with an example: